netsec-ethz/scion-tutorials/content/tools/wireshark.md

 From **Help** menu select **About Wireshark** and in newly opened window select **Folders** tab.
 There are paths to global and local plugin directory.

-In this tutorial we will use global lua plugin directory which is usually:
+In this tutorial we will use global Lua plugin directory which is usually:

 ```
 /usr/lib/x86_64-linux-gnu/wireshark/plugins/